lizmat/raku-all-modules/cpan/WARRINGD/Font-FreeType/lib/Font/FreeType/BitMap.md

 ### Str()

-Returns an ascii display representation of the rendered glyph.
+Returns an ASCII display representation of the rendered glyph.

 ### convert()